mbhall88/pistis/README.md

 ## Credits

 * This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [`audreyr/cookiecutter-pypackage` project template](https://github.com/audreyr/cookiecutter-pypackage).
-* The two test data files (fastq and BAM) that I have use in this repository were taken from [Wouter De Coster's `nanotest` repository](https://github.com/wdecoster/nanotest).
+* The two test data files (fastq and BAM) that I have used in this repository were taken from [Wouter De Coster's `nanotest` repository](https://github.com/wdecoster/nanotest).
 * Which in turn comes from [Nick Loman and Josh Quick](http://lab.loman.net/2017/03/09/ultrareads-for-nanopore/).
 * The example plots in this `README` were made using the entire fastq of basecalled